Reasons to Stay Alive: Chapter 2: Landing

 Matt starts by expressing that depression is like a bad storm, and once he went into the storm and came out, he was a changed person.
 He says that a side effect of depression is that you become obsessed with your brain and how it's functioning.
 And the more you research on depression the more you realize that depression is an illness characterized more by what we don’t know, than what we do know.

 He restates the fact that medication did not help him, and instead he recurred to exercising, doing yoga and it was by that way, experimenting with his own body and mind, that he found what was the best solution for him.
 For him, it was important to take into consideration both his mind and body together.

 Matt mentions that he kind of knew that something was wrong with him from a very early age.
 When he was about thirteen years old, he was always worrying about things he shouldn’t be worrying about but he quite didn’t understand himself and why he was that way.

-Fast forward, Matt got to a point in time where he would refer to his life as “Jenga Days”, one day he could feel progress and then another he would collapse.
-He would go for walks with Andrea and he would talk frequently with his family, but still, he was nervous and anxious most of the time and to fight depression day by day was still hard for him, he was still struggling.
+Later, Matt reached a point in time where he would refer to his life as “Jenga Days”, one day he felt progress and the next he experienced regression.
+He would go for walks with Andrea and he would talk frequently with his family, but he remained anxious most of the time as he continued to struggle with depression.

 Matt explained that the longer it took time to pass and the longer he felt he was “alive” it brought him pain, but aside from all his depressive thoughts, he knew that he had a chance to make it through.
 He started having hope again and was starting to be more aware of himself; he did not feel as numb as before.